Skip to content

 • widthCallback ((t: number) => number | null) — A function that receives the line progress (t, from 0 to 1) and returns a width multiplier.
 Allows for variable line width.
 Default: null.

-• sizeAttenuation (boolean) — Whether line width should scale with camera distance.
-When false, lines maintain constant pixel width regardless of distance.
+• sizeAttenuation (boolean) — Whether lineWidth is projected in scene space.
+When false, lines maintain constant CSS-pixel width regardless of distance.
 Default: true.

 • gradientColor (number | null) — Optional gradient end color.
 When set, the line will smoothly transition from color to gradientColor along its length.
 Default: null (no gradient).